azawadzka/Self-organising-maps/readme.md

 - mean: 13.478

 The histogram is limited to 150 000 entries per payment type.
 The X axis was limited to 100 $.

-Visibly, credit card payments are larger than cash payments.
     </td>
   </tr>
 </table>